nditech/org.ndi.sms.telerivet/README.md

 # Telerivet CiviCRM integration

-This extension integrates https://telerivet.com/ with CiviCRM, allowing you to use send and receive SMS with CiviCRM anywhere that you can send and receive SMS.

-All you need is a telerivet account and an Android or IOS phone.
+This CiviCRM extension integrates https://telerivet.com/ allowing you to use send and receive SMS with CiviCRM anywhere that you can send and receive SMS using an Android or IOS phone.

 ## Installation